ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # Cowboys

-Nothing new with zeke, he is the guy.
+Nothing new with Zeke, he is the guy.
 Amari Cooper is the clear number 1 receiver.
 Interestingly, rookie Ceedee Lamb has had a larger target share than Michael Gallup through 2 weeks.
 Dalton Schultz, the tight end serving as the starter post Blake Jarwin's injury had a huge day logging 10 targets with 9 catches and could be big in this offense.

 ## NFC North